Mauritius and COVID-19

 These countries include Italy, Spain, Morocco, Dubai, Thailand, the Philippines, China, Panama, Paraguay, Ecuador and others.
 If you don’t want to experience any unpleasant surprises in the future, it is better to avoid these countries.

-Measures by the Government of Mauritius against Covid-19
+Measures by the Government of Mauritius against Covid-19 in 2020

 The drug Hydroxychloroquine, which has been confirmed in many studies to be effective against COVID-19, is approved in Mauritius and is recommended by doctors and hospitals.